erikdubois/Mint-Y-Colora-Theme/README.md

 [Sardi icons](https://sourceforge.net/projects/sardi/files/) uses also the term COLORA to indicate that the icons can be ANY colour.
 Hope this will be more transparent to the end-user.

-##Mint COLORA is capable to have ANY colour YOU like.
+##Mint-Y-COLORA is capable to have ANY colour YOU like.

 ###Create your own colour accent theme with these scripts.